APM-Reports/st-louis-homicides/README.md

 Download the [data from Github](st-louis-homicide-data.csv) to explore it further.

 # About the definitions
-We relied on the police department's designation of cases as homicides, which typically result in charges of murder or willful manslaughter.
-Homicides deemed by the police as justifiable &mdash; when police officer officers or private citizens kill someone who was allegedly committing a serious crime &mdash; were excluded from this dataset.
+We relied on the police department's determination of what is a homicide, which typically results in charges of murder or willful manslaughter.
+Homicides considered justifiable by police &mdash; that is, when police officer officers or private citizens kill someone who was allegedly committing a serious crime &mdash; were excluded from this dataset.

 `case_number` is an incident-level identifier used by SLMPD.
-When there is more than victim in a homicide, they will have the same case_number.
+When there is more than one victim in a homicide, they will have the same case_number.

 `clearance_status` can either be 'closed' or 'open'.
 'Closed' cases have been either cleared by arrest or cleared exceptionally (ie. when police have fully identified a suspect but cannot take them into custody)